polyformproject/commercial.polyformproject.org/terms.md

 ## Open Source Compliance

-Some components of the software may be open source software.
-If the license terms for any open source component conflict with the terms of this agreement, the developer makes that component available under the open source terms only.
-If the license terms for any open source component require the vendor to offer the source code or other information related to the component, the vendor agrees to provide it on written request from the customer.
+Some components of the software may be open source software available under free, public licenses.
+If the public license terms for any open source component conflict with the terms of this agreement, only the public license terms apply to that component, not the terms of this agreement.
+If the license terms for any open source component require an offer of source code or other information related to that component, the vendor agrees to provide on written request.

 ## Dual Licensing